 Making Science Inclusive

 We teach science to all children, whatever their ability.
 Science forms part of the school curriculum policy to provide a balanced education for all children.
 We provide learning opportunities that are matched to the needs of children with learning difficulties.
 Our work in science takes into account the targets set in the children’s Individual Education Plans (IEPS).

 Assessment and recording

 We assess children’s work in science by making informal judgements as we observe them during lessons.
 On completion of a piece of work, the teacher marks their work, providing comments or questions which move the children forward in their learning (see Marking policy).

 Children write a ‘Can I…’ statement at the beginning of each piece of work.
 At the end of the lesson they are encouraged to self-assess against this statement to reflect how well they have understood and achieved the objective.
 The teacher can then use this information to further challenge or support a child as necessary.

-At the end of a unit of work teachers make a summary judgement about the progress children have made in scientific enquiry work and also the knowledge base of each pupil in relation to the unit.
+Throughout a unit of work teachers make regular judgements about the progress children have made in scientific enquiry work and also the knowledge base of each pupil in relation to the unit.
 The teacher records whether a child is working towards, has met or has exceeded the National Standard on their assessment grid.
 We use this information as the basis for planning the next steps in learning.